2006-2010 Ford Explorer, Explorer Sport Trac, and Mercury Mountaineer

 Bass in your Sport Trac

 The Sport Trac doesn't have a vast amount of space for a subwoofer box, but if you can work with the 16" W x 15"H x 5"/7" W space under the passenger's side rear seat, you can make something happen back here.
 Those measurements, by the way, were taken with the box on its back and the subs facing upwards.
+A powered sub is another option, of course.

-Other options for your Explorer or Mountaineer
+Other options for your truck

 Floor mats to protect your carpet